moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 ### Interacting with a Fork {: #interacting-with-a-fork }

-When running a fork, by default it will be accessible at:
+When running a fork, by default, it will be accessible at:

 ```text
 ws://localhost:8000
 ```

-You will be able to interact with the parachain via libraries such as [Polkadot.js](https://github.com/polkadot-js/common){target=_blank} and its [user interface, Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A8000#/explorer){target=_blank}.
+You can interact with the parachain via libraries such as [Polkadot.js](https://github.com/polkadot-js/common){target=_blank} and its [user interface, Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A8000#/explorer){target=_blank}.

-You can interact with Chopsticks via the [Polkadot.js Apps hosted user interface](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A8000#/explorer){target=_blank}:
+You can interact with Chopsticks via the [Polkadot.js Apps hosted user interface](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A8000#/explorer){target=\_blank}:

 ![Polkadot Js](/images/builders/interact/substrate-api/chopsticks/chopsticks-1.png)

 You should now be able to interact with the forked chain as you would with the real one.

 !!! note
     If your browser cannot connect to the WebSocket endpoint provided by Chopsticks, you might need to allow insecure connections for the Polkadot.js Apps URL.
-Another solution is to run the [Docker version of Polkadot.js Apps](https://github.com/polkadot-js/apps#docker){target=_blank}.
+Another solution is to run the [Docker version of Polkadot.js Apps](https://github.com/polkadot-js/apps#docker){target=\_blank}.

 ## Replaying Blocks {: #replaying-blocks }

-In the case where you would like to replay a block and retrieve its information to dissect the effects of an extrinsic, you can use the `yarn start run-block` command.
+If you would like to replay a block and retrieve its information to dissect the effects of an extrinsic, you can use the `yarn start run-block` command.
 Its following flags are:

 |            Flag            |                                      Description                                       |
 |:--------------------------:|:--------------------------------------------------------------------------------------:|